pachyderm/pachyderm/doc/FAQ.md

 ##### What if I find bugs or have questions about using Pachyderm?
 You can submit bug reports, questions, or PR’s on [Github](https://github.com/pachyderm/pachyderm/issues) and we’ll respond right away.
 If you have questions that are specific to your use case that you don’t want shared publicly, you can email us at support@pachyderm.io
 ##### How do I start contributing to Pachyderm?
 We're thrilled to have you contribute to Pachyderm!
-Check out contributor guide(LINK) to see all the details.
+Check out our [contributor guide](https://github.com/pachyderm/pachyderm/blob/master/contributing/setup.md) to see all the details.
 If you're not sure where to start, issues on [Github](https://github.com/pachyderm/pachyderm/issues) that are labeled as “noob-friendly” are good places to begin.